Justin-Credible/cordova-plugin-yozio/README.md

         console.log("IsNewInstall: " + isNewInstall);
     }

+## Check If Was Opened Via Deep Link

+Used to check to see if the current running instance was launched via a deep link.

+Method Signature:

+`getWasOpenedViaDeepLink(successCallback, failureCallback)`

+Example Usage:

+    YozioPlugin.getWasOpenedViaDeepLink(function(wasOpenedViaDeepLink) {
+        console.log("WasOpenedViaDeepLink: " + wasOpenedViaDeepLink);
+    }

 ## Get Installation Metadata

 Used get the installation metadata from when the application was installed as well as a flag that indicates if the current running instance is a new installation of the app.